anneleli/Gendered-speech-in-German-drama/README.md

-# Welcome to my project "Gendered Speech Patterns in German Drama: A TEI-Based Graph Analysis"
+# "Gendered Speech Patterns in German Drama: A TEI-Based Graph Analysis"

 ## Project goal:
 Investigate speech distribution among female and male speakers in order to visualize and explore patterns of speech, dominance, and character relationships across texts